 Besides webs, the main sign of spiders is to find one crawling around.
 The only reason spiders are found inside or near a home is because of their food — insects and other spiders.

-The main reason spiders infest homes in is to find and kill insects.
+The main reason spiders infest homes is to find and kill insects.
 By knocking down their webs and getting rid of insects, you’ll get rid of spiders.

 Vacuuming frequently can help scare away both insects and spiders.
 But Fox Pest Control has the most efficient and effective solutions for spider extermination over the long term.
 Call today for a free quote.